centreon/centreon-documentation/versioned_docs/version-23.10/installation/installation-of-a-central-server/using-sources.md

 ### Centreon user and group

-The **centreon** group of applications is used for access rights Between the various programs of the Centreon suite:
+The **centreon** group of applications is used for access rights between the various programs of the Centreon suite:

 ``` shell
 What is the Centreon group? [centreon]